PLAXIS 2D Tutorial 06: Excavation of an NATM tunnel

 This lesson illustrates the use of PLAXIS for the analysis of the construction of a NATM tunnel.
 The NATM is a technique in which ground exposed by excavation is stabilized with shotcrete to form a temporary lining.
 Rapid and consistent support of freshly excavated ground, easier construction of complex intersections and lower capital cost of major equipment are some of the advantages of NATM.
 Some of the limitations of this method are that it is slow compared to shield tunnelling in uniform soils, dealing with water ingress can be difficult, and it demands skilled manpower.

-The attached *.log file contains all the commands to generate the model.
-With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the commands runner to open the *.log file and to execute all commands in one go, see also this instruction.
+The provided *.p2dxlog file contains all the commands to generate the model.
+With a Bentley Geotechnical SELECT Entitlement [GSE] license, you can use the link to save as the file (remove the extension .txt) and with the Commands runner open to execute all commands in one go, see also this instruction.

 Downloads